 As mentioned above, the more people you have in your company with an understanding of continuous improvement, the more ideas you will have for improvement.

-Front line staff are most aware of the problems they face and the customers face.
-Giving them the power to suggest improvements.
-Knowing that they will be listened to and free from blame empowers them to act.
+Front line staff are most aware of the problems they and the customers face.
+Give them the power to suggest improvements.
+Knowing they will be listened to and free from blame empowers them to act.

 A snowball of improvement